Dess Woods Night Race

 Trail runs nearby

-Take on the El Brim Ick Hill Race near Aberdeen on 3 January 2026, a scenic but testing 4.25 mile route with about 856 ft of climb.
-Entries include a hot meal and clubhouse hospitality after the run.
+Tackle the El Brim Ick Hill Race on 3 January 2026 near Aberdeen, a testing 4.25 mile route with about 856 ft of climbing from Craibstone Golf Club.
+Limited to 99 places, entry includes a hot meal and drink for post race recovery.

 Cairngorms Ultra Trail invites runners to tackle a scenic 60 km route from Mar Lodge Estate through Caledonian pinewood and remote glens.
 With 1006 m ascent and UTMB qualifying status, it is a bold Highland challenge.